VSXR/ISW2_C_R_1_VictorManuelSanzRubio/README.md

 ## Usage

 Once the development server is running, you can access the application at `http://127.0.0.1:8000/`.
 Explore the features and customize the project as needed.

-## Contributing

-We welcome contributions to the Relecloud project.
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.